xen2/SharpLang/docs/GettingStarted.md

 7. Run `<SharpLang>\build\GenerateProjects.bat`.
 8. Open `<SharpLang>\build\vs2013\SharpLang.sln`.
 9. Switch Active solution platform to *x86* in Build > Configuration Manager.
 10. Build and play with tests.
+[NUnit Test Adapter](http://visualstudiogallery.msdn.microsoft.com/6ab922d0-21c0-4f06-ab5f-4ecd1fe7175d) extension has to be installed in order to get test cases listed in *Test Explorer*.

+*Note: In default mode (Debug and RelWithDebInfo) the build artefacts require about 14 GB of disk space.*